Making Love to Someone’s Mind: The Forgotten Factor

 I admit I don’t need all the sensory enticement.
 Luckily, I am in love and share my pleasures with someone who is on my level in many ways.
 We don’t need the candles, the strawberries, or the cologne.
 We do however stimulate each other constantly without effort, because we already exist in harmony.
 We flirt and tease during the day, and, if the moment comes along, we can do a happy dance, as quickly as you can snap your fingers.

 The secret here is in the complex yet simple art of keeping your most important sexual organ active.
 It also helps to keep some of us excited about doing the horizontal mambo with the same person, for a very long time.

 A friend of mine has been married for over five years.
 Even with a toddler and a tiring job, she admits that when she and her husband do have sex like they first met.
 She sends him teasing BBMs on her lunch break, and he sometimes leaves suggestive notes on the fridge.
 Coded ‘kid friendly’ messages about ‘working together later’ are sometimes uttered over dinner.

 By the time they get to ‘work’, fireworks are shooting before they get their clothes off, and they’re drunk on afterglow when their make-believe office is closed.
 Surely they could light a fire without all the little details.

-But I’ve heard people talk about good sex, and then I listen to others who sound like my married friend.
+But I’ve heard people talk about viagra and good sex, and then I listen to others who sound like my married friend.
 She never says the sex is good.
 Instead she speaks about her eyes rolling back in her head.
 It’s always the ones that get worked up, that share the little details that never use the word good or good enough.
 Words like “oh my god!” are more forthcoming, followed by intense gesturing and confident outbursts.

 Think about the last time you had sex that was out of this world.